DurgaPrasad-R/Portfolio-BI/README.md

 # Portfolio
-As a part of Bharat Intern, this repository contains the HTML and CSS files related to it.
+This repository contains the HTML and CSS files for my personal portfolio website.
+It showcases my projects, skills, and few certifications.
+You can view the live portfolio at: https://yourusername.github.io/your-portfolio/.